 The No Fear Guide to K-12 ADA Compliance for School Websites

-Figuring out how to make your school's website ADA compliant can be a complex journey.
-In this guide, we'll break things down into simple steps you can implement today.
+Making your school's website ADA compliant can be a complex journey.
+Let's break things down.

 A parent or student will navigate your school district's website in different ways, depending on what best fits their needs.
 A parent with low vision might use a screen reader to find out the football team’s latest score.
 A student with a motor disability might find out what’s being served for lunch on your school website by using the tab key instead of a mouse.

 Think about your school district’s website—does it provide a user-friendly experience for everyone?
 Would someone be able to understand your school’s content without being able to look at their screen, use a mouse, or hear a video?

 The Americans with Disabilities Act (ADA) is a federal law that requires every school website to be easy for someone with a motor, auditory, cognitive, and/or visual disability to navigate.
 It ensures that everyone in and outside of your community can access your website.

 In recent years, having an ADA compliant web design has become a challenge for school leaders and, in some cases, schools have even received complaints from the Office for Civil Rights (OCR).

 While this may seem difficult to handle, having an ADA school website will allow all members of your community to have a friendly user experience.
 To explain more about how having an ADA school website is important to school leaders, we’ve put together a short guide to help you understand exactly what the ADA is, how it is enforced, who the ADA protects, and how to be proactive when it comes to ADA web accessibility compliance.

 Click on any section below to jump right to it!